MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 The ARM template deployment takes care of setting the config information in the web app, so there is no need to deploy the values in the app settings (or to commit these values to git).

-We will need the config info to run the web application locally.
+We, however, will need the config information to run the web application locally.
+Copy these values into a text editor once the ARM templace has finished deploying or follow the steps below to get them from the portal.
+Refer yourself to Annex A to learn other ways to get all this information.

-### Getting the API keys for the API

-Once your ARM template has successfully been deployed, its time to get the keys to use the services.

-This will be needed for us to use the cloud services while running our application locally.

-To get your computer vision keys;

--   navigate to the Azure portal
--   locate your computer vision resource
--   go into the keys section
-    -   find the key value under key1
-    -   click the Copy button to copy the key

-Copy this value into a text editor, we will be using it in the next sections.

-![computer-vision-keys][computer-vision-keys]

-### Getting the blob storage connection string

-To get your storage key;

--   navigate to the Azure portal
--   locate your storage account
--   in the Settings section of the storage account overview
-    -   select Access keys
-        -   here you can view your account access keys and the complete connection string for each key
-    -   find the Connection string value under key1
-    -   click the Copy button to copy the connection string

-Copy this value into a text editor, we will be using it in the next sections.

-![blob-connectionstring][blob-connectionstring]

 ### Getting config info from deployment